 The Manti example

-In 2019, when the church detailed plans to upgrade the Salt Lake Temple, it stated that some original historic aspects, the feel and character of its rooms, murals and interior architectural flourishes will be unchanged.
+In 2019, when the church detailed plans to upgrade the Salt Lake Temple, it stated that some original historic aspects, the feel and character of its rooms, murals and interior architectural flourishes would be unchanged.

 Renderings shown at that news conference depicted temple rooms restored to their pioneer-era glory.